YuliiaBi1a/employeeManagement/README.md

     ``` bash
    mvn clean install
     ```
-4. Open XAMPP and run Apache(port 80, 443) and MySQL(port 3306) // o install XAMPP if you still haven`t it (https://www.apachefriends.org/)
+4. Open XAMPP, run Apache (port 80, 443) and MySQL (port 3306) // o install XAMPP if you still haven`t it (https://www.apachefriends.org/)
 5. Go to http://localhost/dashboard/ and choose PHPMyAdmin
 6. Create an empty database from SQL window of PHPMyAdmin:
     ``` sql